 Is Hummus Candida Diet Friendly?

 Let’s dive into the often very confusing world of the “Candida diet.”
 I firmly believe in the power of natural foods to promote optimal health and vitality.
 So, grab a cozy spot, relax, and let’s embark on a journey of wellness together.
-So the question from our community today is, “Can I eat humous on the candida diet?”
+So the question from our community today is, “Can I eat hummus on the candida diet?” and is hummus candida diet friendly?

 Before we dig into the specifics of hummus and its role in the Candida diet, let’s take a moment to understand the underlying issue – Candida overgrowth.
 Candida is a genus of yeasts that includes various species, some of which can cause infections in humans.
 The most common species associated with human infections is Candida albicans, although other species like Candida glabrata, Candida tropicalis, and Candida krusei can also cause infections.